Available Education Benefits

 The Reserve Educational Assistance Program is a Department of Defense program designed to provide educational assistance to members of the reserve components ordered to active duty in response to a war or a national emergency declared by the President or Congress.
 These components include Army Reserve, Naval Reserve, Air Force Reserve, Marine Corps Reserve, Coast Guard Reserve, and the Army National Guard, Air National Guard, Army IRR, Air Force IRR, Navy IRR, and Marine Corps IRR.
 A member ordered to active service while serving in the reserve component remains entitled to benefits under REAP only by continuing to serve in the reserve component.
 Entitlement under REAP is 36 months.
 There is a 48-month limitation when combining this benefit with one or more education programs.
 Monthly WAVE verification is needed to receive payments.

 Texas Veterans’ Benefits

 The Hazlewood Exemption is for qualified veterans and dependents of certain disabled or deceased veterans and exempts students from paying tuition and required fees (not including Student Services Fee).
-Visit College for Texans for up to date information.
+Visit the College for Texans website for more information.